-After visiting a number of vineyards we have become increasingly aware of the differences in the way the vines look, the way they are planted and the various treatments that are applied to solve the problems that the seasons bring (such as plagues, fungi, too much or too little rain, too hot or too cold…).
-It has become more and more apparent that wine growers are concerned with the #environment and it's effect on the final product they are offering.
+After visiting several vineyards we have become increasingly aware of the differences in the way the vines look, the way they are planted, and the various treatments that are applied to solve the problems that the seasons bring (such as plagues, fungi, too much or too little rain, too hot or too cold…).
+It has become more and more apparent that wine growers are concerned with the environment and its effect on the final product they are offering.
 At the end of the day, the purer the work in the field, the more refined the final product.

-We have found that the biodynamic method produces wines that are quite unique.
+We have found that the biodynamic method produces unique wines.
 It is hard to describe, but they are more pleasing to the palette and somehow more flavoursome.
-In the case of Maisulan, the wines are more fruit based, leaving the influence of the oak to take a secondary role.
+In the case of Maisulan, the wines are more fruit-based, leaving the influence of the oak to take a secondary role.

-If you get the opportunity to visit a vineyard or two, talk to the hard working #winemakers and hear their stories.
-We are sure that you will learn a lot and you will look at wine in a different way.
+If you get the opportunity to visit a vineyard or two, talk to the hard-working winemakers and hear their stories.
+We are sure that you will learn a lot and you will look at wine differently.

 GAINTZA: particularly their Txakoli Roses as it is a rarity - https://gaintza.com/en/